You’re Not Alone: An Indie Author Anthology: Reviews Links and Excerpts, Part 4 – 100% of Proceeds to Charity

 Their marriage had started out like most.
 The whirlwind romance of two lovers; gushing with life and young love.
 Like a spring river swollen from melting snow, rushing down an emerald hillside and sloshing over its banks with no regard for anything in its path; deeply connected to one another in a multifaceted and intricately blended relationship where they experienced everything together.
 One could say they were joined at the hip, or often joined somewhere near it.

-Reviewed this same story for this author last year as a stand alone short story book.
+I reviewed this same story for this author last year as a stand alone short story book.

 NO LONGER BROKEN by Nico Laeser (British Columbia, Canada)

-, carried the same trepidation I feel approaching his longer novel work.
+My take: This short, by the same person who recently designed my newest thriller cover, carried the same trepidation I feel approaching his longer novel work.
 There is an immediacy and authenticity of psychic realism in his characters, often in unspeakably impossible human situations, that punches me places I’m afraid to even be touched.
 This particular story, depicting one man’s struggle with job loss, loss of sense of worth, and then an autistic child, was no exception.